MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel_Defender.md

 1. Log in to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Microsoft Edge browser, navigate to Defender XDR at <https://security.microsoft.com>.
+1. In the Microsoft Edge browser, navigate to [Defender XDR](https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.